davla/haros/README.md

 ![HAROS](logo.png?raw=true "HAROS Logo")

+:skull::skull::skull: ***This repository is archived :sob: I'm not maintaining it, as I graduated*** :skull::skull::skull:

+This was part of my thesis project, so I'm not actively working on this since I graduated.
+I'd like to do some more work on this, but I don't have time and it's very low in my priority list.

+---

 HAROS is a framework for static analysis of ROS-based code.
 It has been published in the IROS 2016 conference.
 If you want to cite HAROS in your publications, please cite the [original paper](https://doi.org/10.1109/IROS.2016.7759661).